-So what conclusions can be drawn?
-Is the Sony RX100 V better than the Canon G9 X Mark II or vice versa?
+So what is the bottom line?
+Is there a clear favorite between the Sony RX100 V and the Sony RX100 V?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.